vita-rust/vitasdk-sys/README.md

 $ git pull
 ```

 Then generate by following the procedure above.
+Depending on upstream changes you may need to tweak `generator/config.toml` for the new headers to work.
+In case you need to, feel free to contribute by opening a pull request.

 ## Versioning